-That helping hand came from the team at Margaret River Brewhouse, after the Phat Brew Club founders won their Backyard Brewing Tournament in 2020.
-Part of the prize was to have their winning brew – Phat Porter – scaled up for commercial release, an opportunity they grabbed with all their hands, following it up soon afterwards with the release of a fruit salad sour called Phatizzle.
+Part of the prize was to have their winning brew scaled up for commercial release, an opportunity they grabbed with all their hands, following it up soon afterwards with the release of a fruit salad sour called Phatizzle.

-“Winning the competition led to us commercially brewing the beer,” Travis says, “which gave us the belief that our beers were good enough to mix it with the best.”
+“Winning the competition led to us commercially brewing the beer,” Trav says, “which gave us the belief that our beers were good enough to mix it with the best.”

-Those beers laid down the platform for what’s one of the most distinctively-named and presented brewing companies in all of Australia, let alone WA, not least thanks to the giant green hop monster who forms their logo and adorns their cans.
+Those beers laid down the platform for what’s one of the most distinctively-named and presented brewing companies in all of Australia, let alone WA, not least thanks to the giant green hop monster (a nod to one of their good mates) who forms their logo and adorns their cans.

-Once given that leg-up by Margaret River Brewhouse, they set about building an audience for their beers.
-With all six continuing to work full-time in their diverse pre-Phat Brew Club jobs – Travis as a recreation facilities manager, Steve Booth an engineer, Terri Moore as a phys ed teacher, Robert Lockhart a chemist, Tim Youngs an architect, and Alex Hamilton as an electrician – they did so by brewing beers on other brewers’ kits.
-Sticking to their roots, new recipes are developed within the team before Travis oversees their transition to full-blown release.
+Once given that leg-up by Margaret River Brewhouse, they set about building an audience for their beers, which are as diverse as their non-PBC jobs – Trav a recreation facilities manager, Steve Booth an engineer, Terri Moore a phys ed teacher, Robert Lockhart a chemist, Tim Youngs an architect, and Alex Hamilton an electrician.
+Initially, these took shape on other brewers’ kits, with new recipes developed within the team before Travis oversaw their transition to full-blown release.

-When their home is open, it will be within walking distance of Perth’s CBD and conveniently located directly across the road from City West train station.
-It will be among good company too, just a stone’s throw away from plenty of other breweries in the West Leederville, Subiaco and Northbridge precincts.
+The Clubroom is within walking distance of Perth’s CBD and conveniently located directly across the road from City West train station, placing it among good company too: just a stone’s throw away from plenty of other breweries in the West Leederville, Subiaco and Northbridge precincts.

-It’s a bold ambition, but given the buzz they've caused with their releases and the fact their brewing roots go far deeper than that first batch of Phat Porter, we’re sure the lime green hop monster will give it a red hot go.
+It’s a bold ambition, but given the buzz they caused with their releases, the warm welcome The Clubroom has received, and the fact their brewing roots go far deeper than that first batch of Phat Porter, we’re sure the lime green hop monster will give it a red hot go.